PeCeTfull/Speller/common/Readme.txt

-Przeliterowywacz (Speller) #PUTTHEVERSIONHERE
+Speller #PUTTHEVERSIONHERE
 Author: PeCeT_full
 Website: http://www.komputermania.pl.eu.org
-Copyright © by PeCeT_full 2014.
-Modifying and selling this program is strictly prohibited.
+Copyright (c) by PeCeT_full 2014-2015.
+This program is published under The MIT License.
+For more information, please refer to Licence.txt included with the application.
 Special thanks to Mark Heath for NAudio library and pfcode for lending the voice for the default speech bank.

 If there are any problems or doubts, please contact me.